 Computer simulation of circuit performance using SPICE is often useful when analyzing the performance of analog circuits and systems.
 This is particularly true for video and RF amplifier circuits where parasitic capacitance and inductance can have a major effect on circuit performance.
-A SPICE model for the OPA2690 (use two OPA690 SPICE models) is available through the OPA2690 product folder under Simulation Models.
+A SPICE model for the OPA690 is available through the OPA690 product folder under Simulation Models.
 These models do a good job of predicting small-signal ac and transient performance under a wide variety of operating conditions.
 They do not do as well in predicting the harmonic distortion or dG/dP characteristics.
 These models do not attempt to distinguish between the package types in their small-signal ac performance.